walkonmars36/stats-preview-card-frontend-mentor/README.md

 #### ARIA - Accessible Rich Internet Applications

+---

 Accessibility to website content whether it be for the visually impaired, or to those with other cognitive issues is essential for modern development, particularly for sites developed with JavaScript (React etc)

 I must admit I've only just started to think about the importance of this with regard to markup and it's something I will spend time developing.

 In this project I used an empty div to place the image as a background image on the page.
 I decided that this was a purely decorative feature and wasn't in need of any alt text, according to [W3C](https://www.w3.org/WAI/tutorials/images/decorative/).

-I couldn't find a definitive answer to what I should put if using an empty div, so I settled on role="decorative".
+I couldn't find a definitive answer to what I should put if using an empty div, (rather than an img tag), so I settled on role="decorative".
 Correct me if I'm wrong please.

 ```html
 <div class="card__image" role="presentation"></div>
 ```

+---

 #### CSS Custom Properties AKA CSS Variables

+---

 I have made the choice to switch from using SASS variables to CSS variables, both allow you to store and reuse values in your CSS, but SASS variables are not as flexible.